Home | About me | Contact | What's new | Privacy | Search

 http://ftp.dot.state.tx.us/pub/txdot-info/aus/rm1431-intersection/fact-sheet.pdf

-FHWA - Diverging Diamond Interchange Informational Guide
+FHWA - Diverging Diamond Interchange

 Single-Point Urban Interchange (SPUI)

 A SPUI elongates a standard freeway-arterial intersection so that the two intersections typically formed by the access roads on each side of the freeway are instead compressed into a single intersection located between the access roads.
 To do this, the access road approaches are angled inward so that the left turn movements can pass-by each other like they would at a typical surface street intersection.
-This allows the opposing left turn movements on each axis of the intersection to proceed simultaneously like they do in a typical surface street intersection, thus reducing the number of signal phases required from four to three.
+This allows the opposing left turn movements on each axis of the intersection to proceed simultaneously like they do in a typical intersection, thus reducing the number of signal phases required from four to three.
 Right-turns still take place at the same location as they do in a conventional intersection.
 However, with a SPUI, there is no straight-through traffic on the access roads.
 If this is needed, it can be facilitated with a bypass roadway either above or below the intersection.

-SPUI flow
+SPUI schematic

 SPUI locations in San Antonio: